-Director of First-Year English, Wendy Schor-Haim
+Director of First-Year Writing, Wendy Schor-Haim

 Barnard’s liberal arts philosophy takes as its starting point the idea that every student, whatever her level of academic achievement, can continue to improve her skills in writing, analysis, and argumentation.
 This one-semester writing course uses literature as a lens to cultivate and develop expository writing and related tools of scholarship.
 Students choose one of three rubrics – Legacy of the Mediterranean, Women and Culture, or The Americas – each of which explores and questions a particular literary tradition.